-Council recognises the value to the community of naming those items of infrastructure and assets under its direct control.
+Council recognises the value to the community in general and to emergency services of naming those items of infrastructure and assets under its direct control.
 Council also acknowledges that any policy and naming convention that it adopts on this issue must be both responsive to anticipated community expectations and consistent with the stated values of all relevant stakeholders.

-The naming of Shire owned or administered infrastructure and its other assets is to be consistent with the overarching values, ethical principles, and current standards of Council, stakeholders and both the local and wider community.
+The position adopted under this policy is that naming of Shire owned or administered infrastructure and its other assets is to be consistent with the overarching values, ethical principles, and current standards of Council, stakeholders and both the local and wider community.